Sarah West, MPA, BA(Hons), DKATI(she, her)

 Sarah West, MPA, BA(Hons), DKATI

-With 15 years of senior-level experience leading consultations on environmental issues, strategic planning and policy initiatives with provincial governments and Indigenous communities, Sarah’s primary focus is to enhance organizational decision making, workplace health and two-worlds thinking by deepening professionals' connection to the natural world and the people around them.
+With over 15 years of senior-level experience leading consultations on environmental issues, governance administration, strategic planning and policy initiatives with provincial and local governments and Indigenous communities, Sarah’s primary focus is to enhance organizational decision making, workplace health and two-worlds thinking by deepening professionals' connection to the natural world and the people around them.

-Sarah is an active artist and author of forthcoming book With Intention, With the Land: Weaving Our Path of Reconnection and Partnership With the Natural World (2023).
+Sarah is an active artist and author of forthcoming book With Intention, With the Land: A Creative Path to Regenerative Partnership With the Natural World (2025).

-• Tyson Yunkaporta, Art Manuel, Diana Beresford-Kroeger, Suzanne Simard, Robin Wall Kimmerer, Sharon Blackie, Mary Reynolds, Martin Shaw, Nan Shepherd, Ian Siddons Heginworth, Alexander Kopytin, Leslie Davenport, Francis Weller, Brit Wray, Rob MacFarlane, and Joanna Macy.
+• Tyson Yunkaporta, Art Manuel, Sharon Venne, Diana Beresford-Kroeger, Suzanne Simard, Robin Wall Kimmerer, Sharon Blackie, Mary Reynolds, Manchan Magan, Martin Shaw, Nan Shepherd, Ian Siddons Heginworth, Alexander Kopytin, Leslie Davenport, Francis Weller, Brit Wray, Rob MacFarlane, and Joanna Macy.

 What people are saying about Sarah